georgealton/iam-sarif-report/README.md

 ## Use Me

-To generate findings iam-sarif-report makes AWS API requests.
+To generate findings, iam-sarif-report makes AWS API requests.
 The AWS Principal you use must be allowed to use the `access-analyzer:ValidatePolicy` command.

 ```json
 {